Is Bitcoin Traceable After a Scam? How to Track Stolen Crypto

 Is Bitcoin Traceable?

 Yes, Bitcoin is traceable, and it is with the blockchain that all its transactions are recorded.
 A blockchain is a distributed and decentralized database used to record all crypto transactions.
-A record of crypto transactions is kept in one block, and once added, it cannot be changed.
+Each transaction is stored in a block on the blockchain and becomes permanent once added.

 During any exchange of Bitcoins, the data sent always includes the sender's address, the receiver's address, and the number of Bitcoins transferred.
 These addresses are just combinations of alphanumeric characters unique to every Bitcoin wallet.

-Many people think tracking Bitcoin is difficult, but after you learn how, it’s actually very simple.
-All Bitcoin transactions are displayed on a public record, called the blockchain, so anyone can track where coins go from user to user.
+Many people think tracking Bitcoin is difficult, but it’s simpler than you might expect.
+Bitcoin runs on the blockchain, a public record that shows every transaction.
+This means anyone can follow where coins move from one user to another.

 Here’s how tracking works in simple terms: